Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

-Note that the complex conjugate $\iota \in {\it Aut}(\mathbb{C}/\mathbb{R})$ simply makes the natural orientation of the corresponding Riemann surface reversed, which does not change it metric space strucuture.
+The obtained topological space $\overline{M_{g}}^{\rm GH}$ is compact due to our Theorem \ref{GH.curves}.
+It also satisfies the Hausdorff separation axiom simply because the Gromov-Hausdorff limit as compact metric space is unique as general theory (cf., \cite{BBI}).

-A point here is we can \textit{not} simply take the Gromov-Hausdorff metric completion of the set of compact Riemann surfaces of genus $g$ by regarding the Riemann surfaces just as metric spaces.
-That is because it would discard the complex structures and ignore the effect of $\iota$ above (cf., \cite{Spo},\cite{OSS}).
+Note that the complex conjugate $\iota \in {\rm Aut}(\mathbb{C}/\mathbb{R})$ reverses the natural orientation of the corresponding Riemann surface, which does not change it metric space strucuture.
+A subtle technical point here is that $\overline{M_{g}}^{\rm GH}$ is not exactly the metric completion with respect to the Gromov-Hausdorff topology, of the set of compact Riemann surfaces of genus $g$ by regarding the Riemann surfaces just as metric spaces.
+That is because it would discard the complex structures and ignore the effect of $\iota$ above (cf., e.g., \cite{Spo},\cite{OSS}).